 We completed our normal annual evaluations for impairment of goodwill and intangible assets during the third quarter of 2022.
-The evaluations indicated that the fair value estimates of our reporting units exceed their carrying values by sufficient margins.
-Changes in assumptions concerning future financial results or other underlying assumptions, including macroeconomic factors, government legislation, changes in the competitive landscape or other market conditions could impact our ability to achieve profitability projections.
+The evaluations indicated that the fair value estimates of our reporting units Goodwill represents the excess of the cost of businesses acquired over the fair value of their net assets at the acquisition date.
+Intangible assets primarily reflect the value of customer relationships and financial results or other underlying assumptions, including macroeconomic factors, government legislation, changes in the competitive landscape or other market conditions could impact our ability to achieve profitability projections.
 If we consistently do not achieve our earnings and cash flow projections or our cost of capital rises significantly, the assumptions and estimates underlying the goodwill and intangible asset impairment evaluations could be adversely affected and result in future impairment charges that would negatively impact our operating results and financial position.